dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 But.. if you're like me and you want to squeeze out every last bit of performance, there's one final trick up our sleeve.

 ### 🎂 Bake pre-processing into ONNX
-If you recall, we did our pre-processing transforms outside of the ONNX model in CuPy or Numpy.
+If you recall, we did our pre-processing transforms outside of the ONNX model in CuPy or NumPy.

 This incurs some overhead because we need to transfer the data to and from the GPU for the transforms.